-- Yes, I was one of those grown-ups who travelled all over town visiting every Burger King in the mid-1990s buying kid’s meals trying to get all the toys or complete my set of souvenir glasses.
+- Yes, I was one of those grown-ups who travelled all over town visiting every McDonalds and Burger King in the mid-1990s buying kid’s meals trying to get all the toys or complete my set of souvenir glasses.

 - The house we moved into before the birth of our second child just happened to have a room with a Disney-themed carpet installed in it.
 This was of course a complete coincidence, because choosing a house based on something like that would be irresponsible…

 - My son is named after a Disney animator.

 - When they were old enough I made sure that the first film each of my kids saw in theatres was a Disney cartoon: Lilo and Stitch for my daughter, Cars for my son.

 - In 2003, I co-founded an animation news site.
 We eventually expanded it to include reviews and interviews.
 On our launch weekend we posted links to several stories about Brother Bear and teased our very first exclusive — the web’s first look at images from Home on the Range.
 Animated Views celebrated its 16th anniversary this year.

 - I got to attend Roy Disney’s SaveDisney rally in Philadelphia and then the infamous Disney shareholders meeting in 2004.